realnews-gateway/emergency-publishing-system/emergency-channel/security/runtime.md

 The runtime protection subsystem provides:

-- Strong input validation
+- Strong input validation and canonicalization
-- Resource and execution safeguards
+- Resource and execution safeguards to prevent exhaustion and abuse
-- Isolation of high-risk operations
+- Isolation and sandboxing for risky operations
-- Rate limiting and abuse prevention
+- Multi-layered rate limiting and adaptive abuse prevention
-- Sandboxing for untrusted processes
+- Graceful degradation and fault tolerance under stress
-- Graceful degradation under stress
+- Observability that respects metadata minimization and audit requirements

-Runtime protection ensures that the Emergency Channel remains stable, secure, and resilient during real-world operation.
+These controls ensure the Emergency Channel remains stable, secure, and resilient during real-world operation.